Multi-Factor Authentication (MFA)

 Account security using MFA

-To enhance the security of school accounts, we are introducing multi-factor authentication (MFA).
-In addition to your existing username and password, we are adding another verification method using an app installed on your mobile phone (recommended method) or by entering a code from an SMS.
-This method of verification provides a higher level of security for your user accounts and data, protecting against password misuse, password guessing, phishing, and other common attacks.
-The same security principle is used, for example, for online banking, social networks, private email accounts, and other important services.
+Your existing user accounts now require setting up an additional verification method - either through an app installed on your mobile phone (recommended method) or via codes sent by SMS.
+This additional verification step provides a higher level of security for your accounts and data.
+It protects against password misuse, password guessing, phishing, and other common attacks.
+The same security principle is used, for example, in online banking, social networks, private email accounts, and other important services.

 Settings in Microsoft 365